Chapter 26, CITY COUNCIL

 D. Recording of communications.
 No communication shall be spread upon the minutes which is not germane to an action taken or to be taken by the Council and then only by motion duly made, seconded and carried.

-E. Voting.
-Every member of the Council who shall be present when a question is stated from the chair shall vote thereon unless excused by a majority vote of the Council.
+(4) Every member of the Council who shall be present when a question is stated from the President, or acting President, shall vote thereon unless excused by a majority vote of the Council.

 F. Questions of order; appeals from decision of chair.
 All questions of order shall be decided without debate; also appeals from the decision of the chair.